Calusa Nature Center and Planetarium

-Eagle at Calusa Nature Center and Planetarium recovery center for large birds.
+Calusa Nature Center and Planetarium is a non-profit environmental education organization in Fort Myers, Florida.
 Located on 105 acres, the Center includes a natural history museum with live native and teaching animals, and exhibits about the animals, plants and environment of Southwest Florida.

+There are three nature trails, a planetarium, a butterfly house, and a raptor aviary with rehabilitated (but un-releasable) birds of prey.
+There is also a gift shop, meeting space, classroom, and picnic areas.

 The 44'(13.4-meter) diameter planetarium seats 90 and features fulldome full-surround planetarium shows 7 days/week, changing the shows on a monthly basis; they have a collection of meteorites in their display area.
 The planetarium presents evening laser shows quarterly and Calusa Nature Center and Planetarium staff do educational outreach to local schools and civic groups.
-There are three nature trails, the planetarium, a butterfly house, and a raptor aviary with rehabilitated (but un-releasable) birds of prey.
-There is also a gift shop, meeting space, classroom, and picnic areas.